 \section{Perturbation}

-In contrast to an intended maneuver, a sudden turn of a leader in the scenario of the preceding section can be interpreted as a random perturbation in the flock.
+If the leader makes a sudden (or very fast) turn in the scenario of the preceding section, it can be interpreted as a random perturbation in the flock rather than an intended systematic maneuver.
 In stable systems, such perturbations should not create a strong response.
-This again reflects the necessity for tuning the information propagation in the system to an intermediate strength.
+This again reflects the necessity for tuning the information propagation in a flock to an intermediate strength.
 And, again, delayed interactions can play a role in this respect.
 Efficient information propagation promotes cohesion and a coherent response of the flock to a stimulus but also tends to make the system overly sensitive to accidental local perturbations that do not qualify as reasonable cues for the whole flock.